escapegameibk/host/README.md

 	can be used to wait a bit before triggereing the next thing.
 It requires a delay field to be specified containing the time to be slept in milliseconds aka 1s/1000.

 6. alarm:
 	This triggers the alarm.
 It is part of the alarm system and, in any case, activates the alarm. if it is already running, it will keep running.
 No additional fields are required.

-7.alarm_release:
+7. alarm_release:
 	Releases the alarm.
-If the alarm isn't running, it will stay in that state.
+If the alarm isn't running, it will stay off.
 	No additional fields are required.

 ### SND

 The sound module aka snd is specified inside the module section of a trigger